AI Trail Analysis

 - Rain jacket

-Sturdy hiking boots with good ankle support are essential due to the rocky and potentially slippery terrain.
-Bring plenty of water, as the hike is moderate and ascending on the return.
-Trekking poles can greatly assist with stability on the rocky sections and during the elevation gain.
-A first-aid kit is always a must for any hike.
+Sturdy hiking shoes with good ankle support and grip are essential due to the rocky and potentially slippery terrain.
+Trekking poles can greatly assist with stability on the descent and ascent, especially on the rocky sections and during the scramble.
+Always carry enough water, as the water source needs purification.

 Safety tips⌄